-Natural • WW - This site is the least disruptive of the natural BC - Requires more grading than Option 8. resources resources.
-JG - Requires the most grading and largest retaining wall. protection BC - Same as Option 8 KV - This option requires the most grading of the three protection DS - Preserves meadow. options.
-TF - Requires more grading into hillside.
-DS - Impacts are all in existing disc line.
-Minimal impact to noticeal resources HQ - Probably requires significant cut and fill to achieve impact to natural resources. spaces and turnaround JG - Least overall impact on the natural resources of the preserve spaces and turnaround JG - Limits extent of built environment to property edge in already disturbed area near existing roadway, minimizing human impacts to the preserve JG - Smallest footprint option of total paved area and shortest driveway length JG - Maintains integrity of meadows and sensitive vegetation communities to the greatest extent possible, supporting habitat connectivity and ecological resilience JG - Requires far less vegetation removal than Option 7, and incrementally less than Option 8 • KV - Most of this parking lot is already disturbed as it is along the disc line.
-KD - Less intrusion into the parcel.
-KD - Disturbance of resources is close to other developed areas (buildings and parking across the street) rather than creating a new one further down Alpine.
-RO - Protects meadow RO - Protects milkweed patch RO - Maintains integrity of greatest number of resources in the park • SS - Avoids extending roads and vehicles into core of preserve; all meadows remain intact.
+- WW This site is the least disruptive of the natural resources. - BC Same as Option 8 - DS Preserves meadow. - DS Impacts are all in existing disc line.
+Minimal impact to natural resources. - JG Least overall impact on the natural resources of the preserve - JG Limits extent of built environment to property edge in already disturbed area near existing roadway, minimizing human impacts to the preserve - JG Smallest footprint option of total paved area and shortest driveway length - JG Maintains integrity of meadows and sensitive vegetation communities to the greatest extent possible, supporting habitat connectivity and ecological resilience - JG Requires far less vegetation removal than Option 7, and incrementally less than Option 8 - KV Most of this parking lot is already disturbed as it is along the disc line. - KD Less intrusion into the parcel. - KD Disturbance of resources is close to other developed areas (buildings and parking across the street) rather than creating a new one further down Alpine. - RO Protects meadow - RO Protects milkweed patch - RO Maintains integrity of greatest number of resources in the park - SS Avoids extending roads and vehicles into core of preserve; all meadows remain intact.
 Avoids milkweed patch.